Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Simulation study

-We carried out a simulation study with data simulated based on transport maps as in Section \ref{sec:regression}, with the $f_i$ and $d_i$ as implied by various extensions of a Gaussian process (GP) with exponential covariance evaluated at locations on a unit square.
-Specifically, we considered four simulation scenarios, for which samples are illustrated in the top row of Figure \ref{fig:maternsine}: \begin{description}[itemsep=1pt,topsep=2pt,parsep=1pt] \item[LR900:] \textbf{L}inear map (i.e., a Gaussian distribution) with components $f_i^\text{L}(\by_{1:i-1}) = \sum_{k=1}^{i-1} b_{i,k} y_{c_i(k)}$, where the $b_{i,k}$ are based on an exponential covariance with unit variance and range parameter 0.3 evaluated on a \textbf{R}egular grid of size $N = 30 \times 30 = \mathbf{900}$. \item[NR900:] \textbf{N}onlinear extension of LR900 by a sine function of a weighted sum of the nearest two neighbors: $f_i^\text{NL}(\by_{1:i-1}) = f_i^\text{L}(\by_{1:i-1}) + 2 \sin(4(b_{i,1} y_{c_i(1)}+b_{i,2} y_{c_i(2)}))$ (see Figure \ref{fig:sinetrue}) \item[NI3600:] Same as NR900, but at $N=\mathbf{3{,}600}$ \textbf{I}rregularly spaced locations sampled uniformly at random \item[NR900B:] Same as NR900, but with a \textbf{B}imodal distribution for the $\epsilon_i$ in \eqref{eq:regi}: $\epsilon_i | \mu_i \sim \normal(\mu_i,d_i^2)$ with $\mu_i$ sampled from $\{-3.5 d_i, 3.5 d_i\}$ with equal probability \end{description} For computational simplicity, each (true) $f_i$ was assumed to only depend on the nearest 30 previously ordered neighbors, but this gives a highly accurate approximation of a ``full'' exponential covariance in the linear MR900 case.
+We considered four simulation scenarios, for which samples are illustrated in the top row of Figure \ref{fig:maternsine}, consisting of a Gaussian distribution with an exponential covariance and three non-Gaussian extensions thereof.
+All scenarios can be characterized via transport maps as in Section \ref{sec:regression}, with $d_i$ as given by a Gaussian with exponential covariance in the form \eqref{eq:condmap}: \begin{description}[itemsep=1pt,topsep=2pt,parsep=1pt] \item[LR900:] \textbf{L}inear map (i.e., a Gaussian distribution) with components $f_i^\text{L}(\by_{1:i-1}) = \sum_{k=1}^{i-1} b_{i,k} y_{c_i(k)}$, where the $b_{i,k}$ are based on an exponential covariance with unit variance and range parameter 0.3 on a \textbf{R}egular grid of size $N = 30 \times 30 = \mathbf{900}$ on the unit square. \item[NR900:] \textbf{N}onlinear extension of LR900 by a sine function of a weighted sum of the nearest two neighbors: $f_i^\text{NL}(\by_{1:i-1}) = f_i^\text{L}(\by_{1:i-1}) + 2 \sin(4(b_{i,1} y_{c_i(1)}+b_{i,2} y_{c_i(2)}))$ (see Figure \ref{fig:sinetrue}) \item[NI3600:] Same as NR900, but at $N=\mathbf{3{,}600}$ \textbf{I}rregularly spaced locations sampled uniformly at random \item[NR900B:] Same as NR900, but with a \textbf{B}imodal distribution for the $\epsilon_i$ in \eqref{eq:regi}: $\epsilon_i | \mu_i, d_i \sim \normal(\mu_i,d_i^2)$ with $\mu_i$ sampled from $\{-3.5 d_i, 3.5 d_i\}$ with equal probability \end{description} For computational simplicity, each (true) $f_i$ was assumed to only depend on the nearest 30 previously ordered neighbors, but this gives a highly accurate approximation of a ``full'' exponential covariance in the LR900 case, as the true fields exhibit strong screening due to being based on the same maximin ordering as our methods.
+A further ordering-invariant simulation scenario is considered in Appendix \ref{app:simprod}.